-My peonies came back beautifully last summer, but the buds never opened, which is so sad!
+My peonies returned beautifully last summer, but the buds never opened, which is so sad!
 This may be the last time I try my luck with peonies if they don’t open again this year after transporting.

 Dahlias love the sun, and I put them into the ground in late fall.

-One of the great things about dahlias down here in my zone is they are perennials.
+One of the great things about dahlias in my zone is that they are perennials.

 Hanging Baskets are so fun, but they are high maintenance when filled with petunias.
 The color is so worth it, though!
 You’ll need to deadhead them and water them daily since they are faced with hot temps and more wind while hanging up.

 It’s always fun to throw in a few sunflower seeds in your garden!